-Funding through the School Dispersion component is calculated using the two steps described below.
+Funding through the School Dispersion component is calculated for school boards with an average dispersion distance greater than 14 kilometres using the two steps described below.

-Step 1: Calculate Per-Pupil Amount Based on School Dispersion \$5.92786 x (allocation method dispersion distance - 14 km) Step 2: Determine School Dispersion Funding Multiply the per-pupil amount from Step 1 by total ADE.
+Step 1: Calculate Per-Pupil Amount Based on School Dispersion \$5.95470 x (allocation method dispersion distance - 14 km) Step 2: Determine School Dispersion Funding Multiply the per-pupil amount from Step 1 by total ADE

-The Remote and Rural Allocation is projected to be \$119.5 million in 2020-21.
+The Remote and Rural Allocation is projected to be \$118.9 million in 2021-22.